 It plays a leading cultural role in New York City, the United States, and the world.

 After partying till sunrise at Output club, why would you have to stop the party?
-Join the other party adepts at Brooklyn Mirage — a huge complex decked with thousands of plants!
+Join the other party adepts at Brooklyn Mirage at the Avant Gardner — a huge complex decked with thousands of plants!

 The Brooklyn Mirage owns a KV2 Audio System designed to keep your senses sharp!